6WIND/zrpcd/README.md

 Note that as other dependencies, GLIB2 and GOBJECT2 are other packages that need to be available on the platform.
 No description is done about the availability of those packages.
+Also, if you are on a Centos distribution, please check that you have the following packages installed: yum install initscripts.x86_64 glib2.x86_64.

 To compile zrpc, once the dependencies above resolved, retake the environment settings used to compile quagga, and add the followingones: